Securiti announces a $75M Series C Funding Round

 Securiti is a market leader in providing enterprise solutions in data governance and compliance.
 Its state-of-the-art artificial intelligence and machine learning algorithms enable automated compliance with all major data regulations based on its plethora of privacy products such as DSR automation, data classification, cookie consent management, and breach management, among others.

-Request a DEMO today and learn more about how Securiti can help your organization comply with the PIPL, DSL, CSL, and all other global data regulations.
+Request a demo today and learn more about how Securiti can help your organization comply with the PIPL, DSL, CSL, and all other global data regulations.

 Join Our Newsletter